Updated 7/30/25

 - Retail: Ensures consistent stock levels and monitors product movement, particularly in e-commerce.

-- Consumer Packaged Goods (CPG): Helps manage fast-moving inventory across multiple locations.
+- Consumer Packaged Goods (CPG): Assists in managing fast-moving inventory across multiple locations, ensuring accurate stock levels and improving supply chain efficiency.

 EDI 852 vs. Other EDI Transactions